fdebijl/tsbp/README.md

-# tsbp
+# TypeScript BoilerPlate
-A personal Typescript boilerplate
+A small boilerplate I use for personal TS projects 📝

+Go [here](https://github.com/Fdebijl/tsbp/generate) to generate a new repo based on this boilerplate, or click the 'Use this template' button above.